CompuTec/processforce-docs/current/administrator-guide/udfs.md

 ![Form Settings](./media/udfs/udfs-form-settings.webp)

-## ProcessForce UDFs on SAP Business One forms: recommended Form Settings
+## Recommended Form Settings

 Installing ProcessForce causes adding ProcessForce UDFs to some of the SAP Business One forms, e.g., Revision on Sales Order:

 ![Sales Order UDF](./media/udfs/udfs-sales-order.webp)

-Keeping ProcessForce UDFs placed on SAP B1 forms visible in Form Settings is recommended.
+Keeping ProcessForce UDFs placed on SAP Business One Forms visible in Form Settings is recommended.
 Turning off the option leads to a blockage of the fields update during transactions and may lead to data inconsistency.